International standards and partnerships

 The Principles for Responsible Investment (PRI) are principles geared to achieving a sustainable global financial system, born from the partnership between the UNEP-FI and the UN Global Compact.
 The Intesa Sanpaolo Group adheres as a signatory to the Principles through Eurizon Capital SGR, Fideuram Asset Management SGR, Fideuram Asset Management (Ireland) and the Group's Pension Fund.

 In 2007 the Group adopted the Equator Principles, a set of voluntary international guidelines and benchmarks for the financial sector in identifying, assessing and managing the environmental and social risks in projects.
 The guidelines have been developed by a group of international banks on the basis of the IFC safeguard policies (International Finance Corporation - a subsidiary of the World Bank).

 CDP is a non-profit organization that manages the largest environmental database in the world, also aligned with the TCFD global recommendations.
 The scores awarded by CDP are widely used to govern investment and procurement decisions towards a zero-carbon, sustainable and resilient economy.
 In 2021, more than 14,000 organizations around the world disclosed data via CDP, including over 13,000 companies (worth more than 64% of global market capitalization).
 CDP is a founding member of the Science Based Targets initiative, We Mean Business Coalition, The Investor Agenda and Net Zero Asset Managers.
-In June 2022, Intesa Sanpaolo became an "Investor Signatory" of CDP by joining Eurizon Capital SGR, and thus joining the growing list of over 590 capital market players with over 110 trillion dollars of assets.
+Intesa Sanpaolo since june 2022 and Eurizon Capital SGR are "Investor Signatory" of CDP, thus being part of the growing list of over 590 capital market players with over 110 trillion dollars of assets.

 Task Force on Climate-related Financial Disclosures - TCFD